Alexmhack/web_automation/README.md

 When the user clicks on the download ebook button, there is no sense to display the ebook again.
 So after a user clicked we replace the New user label with Download EBook label.
 We classify the user with the Download EBook label and display him another card - subscription form card.

+Create condition:

+1. Download Ebook condition on click id = "download"
+2. Subscribe condition on click id = "subscribe"

+Create labels:

+1. Downloaded Ebook label
+2. Subscribed label

+Setting triggers to labels:

+1. Downloaded Ebook label trigger if Downloaded button is clicked
+2. Subscribed Ebook lable trigger if Subscribed button is clicked

+Removing labels:

+1. remove label Downloaded Ebook label if has subscribed label
+2. remove new user label if has downloaded label

+Dynamic content:

+1. If has downloaded ebook label then show the subscribe form
+2. if has subscribed label then show the offer card